ComposableFi/composable/book/src/pallets/templates/pallet-integration-guide-template.md

 ## Subsquid Data Retrieval

-*Not requried yet since we have no subsquid yet*
+*Not required yet since we have no subsquid yet*

 ## Locally Consumed Types